avocadowebservices/Avo-Server-Specs/README.md

 **Q: Does it slow down my site?**
 A: Nope.
 Only runs in the dashboard, fetches only what’s needed, no external APIs except to get your public IP.

-**Q: Does it work on AWS/Cloudflare/any host?**
+**Q: Does it work on any host?**
 A: Yes!
 Shows true server info as best it can detect.
+At this time, we are having issues to show on AWS instances, we'll have the fix ASAP.

 **Q: Can I customize the colors or add my logo?**
 A: Fork this repo or suggest a feature!